Shulyaka/powerllm/README.md

 3. Framework to easily add new LLM tools from other custom integrations, making Home Assistant a platform for LLM tools experimentation.
 4. Extra LLM tools:
    * Web, maps, and news search with Duck Duck Go
+   * Permanent memory tool

 TODO:

-More LLM tools such as python code execution, memory, etc
+More LLM tools such as python code execution and others